Federal Direct Unsubsidized Loan Program

 A Federal unsubsidized loan is available to graduate students by filing a FAFSA.
 The maximum loan amount is $20,500 annually for graduate students.
 The interest rate is currently 6.54% fixed.
 Repayment of the interest and principal begins six months after graduation or enrollment ceases.
 The U.S. Department of Education provides a loan repayment calculator (estimate of repayment only).
 Current or former students may view their financial aid history by accessing the Federal Student Aid website.

-An entrance interview and Subsidized / Unsubsidized Loan MPN are required for any student receiving a Federal Direct Loan.
+An entrance counseling and Unsubsidized Loan MPN are required for any student receiving a Federal Direct Loan.
 You can use our Graduate Student Borrowers MPN and Entrance Counseling Instructions for step by step details on completing these forms.

 An exit interview is required for any student that borrowed a Federal Direct Loan after they complete their program or cease at least half time enrollment.

 The Graduate PLUS loan is a Federal loan program available to graduate students.
 Students can complete the application online.
 This application must be completed every time a new loan needs to be disbursed.
 The loan amount is determined either by request or by the eligibility remaining towards the cost of attendance.
 A credit check is required and will be processed by the Federal Government.
 The current interest rate is 7.54% fixed.
 Repayment is made through the Direct Loan Program and begins 60 days after the last disbursement of the loan is received.
 Usually the last disbursement is received in January.
 Payment deferments are available upon request at Studentaid.gov.

 In addition to the Grad PLUS application, student must also complete the Grad PLUS MPN.

 For detailed instructions on how to complete the online Grad PLUS application and MPN, please click here.